NREL/bifacialvf/README.md

 are saved.
 Spatial nonuniformity is reported, with multiple rear-facing irradiances collected on the back of each module row.

+## Pre-requisites
+This software is written for Anaconda Python 2.7 which can be downloaded here: https://www.anaconda.com/download/

 ## Install using pip